2024 Greek Basketball Super Cup

-The 2024 Greek Basketball Super Cup is the 5th edition of the revived Greek professional domestic basketball super cup competition, under the auspices of the Hellenic Basketball Clubs Association (HEBA), and the 6th overall.
+The 2024 Greek Basketball Super Cup is the 5th edition of the revived Greek professional domestic basketball Supercup competition, under the auspices of the Hellenic Basketball Clubs Association (HEBA), and the 6th overall.
 The previous winner of the super cup was Olympiacos.
 The tournament was played from 28 to 29 September in Rhodes, Greece.

 Olympiacos won the 2024 Greek Super Cup.

 Format

 The competition will be played in a final-four format and single elimination games, between the teams placed in the four first places of the 2023–24 Greek Basket League, which include the 2023–24 Greek Basketball Cup winner and finalist.

 Qualified teams

 The following four teams qualified for the tournament.